wang-lillian/focus-feed/README.md

 - Backend - FastAPI, Python
 - Hybrid semantic search - Elasticsearch, Sentence Transformers models
 - Other - APScheduler, GNews API, Newspaper3k

-## Ideas for future iterations
-- Allow users to create an account
-- Send personalized newsletters to each user's email periodically
-- Allow users to create a newsletter with multiple interests